mafintosh/discovery-swarm/README.md

 #### `sw.listen(port)`

 Listen on a specific port.
-Should be called before add
+Should be called before join

 ## License